akshayiosdeveloper/SwiftUI-2024/README.md

 Done with json and encoding and decoding chapter Started new todo app using core data on 13 sep 2024 Added todo item screen in coredata app (todo app)
+Add logic for showing todo items in todo app